February 1, 2021 | Human Resources | Posted by Ascentis Thought Leadership

 Managing your long-term care workforceAny way you look at it, long-term care is a challenging industry in which to work.
 High turnover, heavy regulation, complex scheduling and payroll requirements, and other factors make this a particularly difficult area for HR professionals.
 Lasting success for HR administrators in care facilities depends on adaptability, strong attention to detail, and exceptional communication skills.
 Fortunately, there are also a number of technological solutions that can aid in those efforts.

-An active long-term care environment requires a workforce management solution that offers communications tools, employee self-service options for scheduling and timekeeping, and a robust learning management system for on-the-job training and certifications.
+An active long-term care environment requires a workforce management software that offers communications tools, employee self-service options for scheduling and timekeeping, and a robust learning management system for on-the-job training and certifications.
 Automating as many of those processes as possible can help create a more welcoming, nurturing work environment that will ease the burden on HR staff, keep quality employees more engaged for longer and maintain a safe and nurturing environment for residents.

 By opening channels of communication, empowering your existing staff, improving employee retention, and avoiding the financial penalties that come with noncompliance, your facility can protect the bottom line and enable a better care experience for staff and residents alike.